sradiouy/UTRme/README.md

-# UTRme: scoring-based annotation of UTR regions in trypanosomatid genomes
+# UTRme: a scoring-based tool to annotate untranslated regions in trypanosomatid genomes

 **Motivation**:
 *Most  signals  involved  in  post-transcriptional  regulatory  networks  are